montoyamoraga/shbobo-studies/notes/shlisp.md

   * Description: pans the output through the stereo field.
 In Dirac mode, -128 is full left and 127 is full right.
 In Arab mode 0 is full left and 255 is full right
   * inn: value to be panned
   * place: position in the stereo field

-* short
-  *[short] bigg smal
-  * Description: describes a value with 16-bit precision. use bigg for coarser adjustments and  smal for finer
-  * bigg: coarser adjustment of value (msb)
-  * smal: finer adjustment of value (lsb)
-  * example: